06cezar/deterministic-finite-automata/README.md

 `NOSEPARATOR` for no separator

 or any custom delimiter like ';'

+> ⚠️ If your separator is a shell-special character like ;, &, |, etc., wrap it in single quotes (';') to prevent shell misinterpretation.
 ```
 python3 emulateDFA.py example.dfa test_input.txt 1 NoSeparator
+python3 emulateDFA.py example.dfa test_input.txt 1 ';'
 ```

 ## Custom exceptions